Chucny/32matrix/README.md

 # 32matrix
+---

-Build installable Android packages for 32-bit-only applications on 64-bit-only devices.
+### Build installable Android packages for 32-bit-only applications on 64-bit-only devices.
-Approxumately 60%-85% of apps converted with 32matrix work.
+### Approximately 60%-85% of apps converted with 32matrix work.
 ---

 > "Information wants to be free.
 History shows that trying to lock it down doesn't work."